Towelie/HostTriageAI/README.md

 - An EDR replacement
 - A fleet monitoring solution

-HostTriageAI is intentionally **narrow and focused**.
+HostTriageAI is intentionally narrow and focused.

 ---

 ## Philosophy

-> **Collect what attackers cannot easily hide.
+> Collect what attackers cannot easily hide.
-> Analyze for meaning, not volume.**
+> Analyze for meaning, not volume.

-HostTriageAI exists to help responders make **better decisions faster**, not to replace deep forensic workflows.
+HostTriageAI exists to help responders make better decisions faster, not to replace deep forensic workflows.